abacobob/staticReactSite/README.md

 ## Express server (CURRENTLY IN REVIEW*):

-The express server is queried by the React parent component on mount through a GET request, and sends the updated restaurant menu to the React components.
+The Express server is queried by the React parent component on mount through a GET request, and sends the updated restaurant menu to the React components.

 The server receives customer food orders through a POST request, and displays it in the console.
 This could easily then be sent to an order management system or a database.